daikieu95/CPSC349_Project2/README.md

- # CPSC349_Project 2 - Build a Web Front-End by using ReactJS
+ # CPSC349_Project 2 - Build a Web Game World by using ReactJS

- If you'd like to contribute, help me close issues.
+ If you'd like to contribute, help me create more games and upload into this branch.

  ### Dependencies